davidtaim/radionucleo/README.md

 I'm not the owner of any of this material, this project is just to share data from the albums like release date, band name, album name, etc. and the album coverart.

-If you wanna delete some of the data provided here feel free to send me an email: davidtaim@hotmail.com
+If you want to delete some of the data provided here feel free to send me an email: davidtaim@hotmail.com

 ## Installation